cfree3/curtisfree.com/_posts/2012-05-12-preferred_monospace_fonts.md

     <p>
       Termsyn is probably the least popular on the list, but it's my default font in
       <code>rxvt-unicode</code> on my personal Arch machine.
 Using my preferred size for each font
       (pictured here), Termsyn is a little larger than Terminus.
-Furthermore, the &quot;serif&quot;
-      qualities that I dislike in Tamsyn are not prevalent in Termsyn, due to its inheriting simple glyph shapes from Terminus.
+Furthermore, the &ldquo;serif&rdquo; qualities that I dislike in Tamsyn are not prevalent in Termsyn, due to its inheriting simple glyph shapes from Terminus.
     </p>

   </li>